 3. Print on demand services

-As you know there are alternatives to running your own web shop and Etsy shop where you can skip the time, effort and money parts and still sell physical products with your print on them - using Print-on-demand services aka PODs.
+As you know there are alternatives to running your own web shop and Etsy shop where you can skip a lot of the time, effort and money parts and still sell physical products with your print on them - using Print-on-demand services, aka PODs.

 There is a lot of PODs out there in all kinds of shapes and forms, offering the opportunity to print your designs on all kinds of products and make them available for purchase to the consumer.